Major characters in The Books of the North:

 One of the four initial company wizards in the Books of the North.
 A small and ugly man with a toad-like face, he is not well liked, although he has become a Company fixture and is usually tolerated.
 One-Eye and Goblin have been at each other's throats for many years, and they constantly skirmish with each other, sometimes belligerently, often not.
 While One-Eye is the older and usually socially dominant of the two, Goblin tends to win these bouts.
 He is on par with One-Eye in terms of magic, and like his friend specializes in illusions in battle, playing mind games with the enemy, although both are capable of minor magic that nevertheless makes them much more dangerous than any non-wizard.

-- Brainwashed and Crazy: Comes back like this after his first Heroic Sacrifice.
+- Brainwashed and Crazy: He comes back like this after his first Heroic Sacrifice.
 He gets better in time to finish Kina off, with a little help from One-Eye's magic hat.

 - Eccentric Mentor: Later starts teaching Murgen's son, Tobo magic when it turns out the kid is a high-grade magical talent.